 Fukuoka was originally two cities; Hakata and Fukuoka.
 The two cities merged in 1889 and the new name was chosen to be Fukuoka.
 The “old” Fukuoka is the area on the western side of the river, where you find the Tenjin area today.
 It was the home of samurais where Hakata was more of a merchants city.

 Tenjin has pretty much any Japanese or international chain shop you can imagine.
-To me the huge department stores are the most impressive though.
+The huge department stores are very impressive, and attract a lot of shoppers.
 Mitsukoshi with its 11 floors of fashion, food and restaurants is overwhelming, as is Iwataya.
 Other interesting locations for shoppers are Vivre, IMS, Tenjin Core, Daimaru and Loft.

 If department stores isn’t your cup of tea, then the Tenjin underground shopping mall is a more relaxed way to do your shopping.
 Tenjin Chikagai is a 600 meter long underground shopping area with 12 streets and around 150 different shops.
 The facility actually connects Tenjin Subway Station with Tenjin Minami Subway Station and you can enter Mitsukoshi department store directly from the underground, so you never have to go out in the fresh air!
-I guess that’s nice for rainy days 🙂
+It is very convenient for rainy days.

 Attractions in Tenjin